 · Help businesses identify the general fire precautions they need to have in place.

-Indian Legislation should make Fire Safety Audit mandatory for all over India and the audit work should be entrusted to expertise in every year in every occupancy.
-Above all, the success of fire prevention and fire protection mainly depend upon the active co-operation from all personnel in an occupancy and organisations.
-It is moral responsibility of every country to design exigent legislation for Fire Safety, either it is advanced country like UK or advancing like India.
+Indian Legislation should make Fire Safety Audits mandatory all over India and the audit work should be entrusted to expertise in every year in every occupancy.
+Above all, the success of fire prevention and fire protection mainly depends upon the active cooperation of all personnel in an occupancy and organization.
+It is the moral responsibility of every country to design exigent legislation for Fire Safety, whether it is an advanced country like the UK or advancing like India.

-For the top-level Industrial safety courses, more advice or any personalized information get in touch with us at info@keneducation.in, or visit our website www.keneducation.in or call us on +917569034271
+For top-level Industrial safety courses, more advice or any personalized information

 Price Based Country test mode enabled for testing South Africa.
 You should do tests on private browsing mode.
 Browse in private with Firefox, Chrome and Safari